dimitri-nicolo/calico/v2.5/reference/resources/tier.md

 ### How Policy Is Evaluated

-When a new connection is processed by {{site.prodname}}, each tier that contains a policy that applies to the endpoint processes the packet.
+When a new connection is processed by {{site.tseeprodname}}, each tier that contains a policy that applies to the endpoint processes the packet.
 Tiers are sorted by their `order` - smallest number first.

 Policies in each Tier are then processed in order.